FAQ Internships: Students

 How will I benefit?

-- Gain experience in the marketplace
+- Gain experience in a professional work environment

-- Engage in career exploration and preparation
+- Engage in career discovery, exploration, and preparation

 - Contribute to an organization in a meaningful way

 - Build relationships and expand your professional network

 - Prove your worth to a company or organization where long-term opportunities might be available